10 Tax Breaks Reauthorized for Tax Year 2015

 3. Mortgage Insurance Premiums

 Mortgage insurance premiums (PMI) are paid by homeowners with less than 20 percent equity in their homes.
-These premiums were deductible in tax years 2012, 2013, and once again in 2014; however, this tax break ended on December 31, 2014.
-Whether it will be extended for 2015 is unknown.
-Mortgage interest deductions for taxpayers who itemize are not affected.
+These premiums were deductible in tax years 2013, 2014, and now, once again, in 2015, subject to a limitation based on adjusted gross income.
+This deduction was extended through 2016.

 4. Exclusion of Discharge of Principal Residence Indebtedness

-Typically, forgiven debt is considered taxable income in the eyes of the IRS; however, this tax provision, which was extended through and expired at the end of 2014, allows homeowners whose homes have been foreclosed on or subjected to short sale to exclude up to $2 million of cancelled mortgage debt.
+Typically, forgiven debt is considered taxable income in the eyes of the IRS; however, this tax provision has been extended through 2016, allowing homeowners whose homes have been foreclosed on or subjected to short sale to exclude up to $2 million of canceled mortgage debt.
 Also included are taxpayers seeking debt modification on their home.

 5. Distributions from IRAs for Charitable Contributions

 Taxpayers who are age 70 1/2 or older can donate up to $100,000 in distributions from their IRA to charity.
-Some people do not want to take the mandatory minimum distributions (which are counted as income) upon reaching this age and instead can contribute it to charity, using it as a strategy to lower income enough to take advantage of other tax provisions with phaseout limits.
+Some people may not want to take the mandatory minimum distributions (which are counted as income) upon reaching this age and instead can have it paid directly to a charity, using it as a strategy to lower income enough to take advantage of other tax provisions with phaseout limits.
+This deduction was made permanent by PATH.

 6. Parity for Mass Transit Fringe Benefits

-This tax extender allows commuters who used mass transit in 2014 to exclude from income (up to $250 per month), transit benefits paid by their employers such as monthly rail or subway passes, making it on par with parking benefits (also up to $250 pre-tax).
-Like the other tax extenders, this provision expired at the end of last year (2014).
-In 2015, pre-tax benefits for mass transit commuters drop to a maximum of $130 per month, while parking benefits remain at $250.
+This tax extender allows commuters who used mass transit in 2015 to exclude from income (up to $250 per month), transit benefits paid by their employers such as monthly rail or subway passes, making it on par with parking benefits (also up to $250 pre-tax).
+Like many other tax extenders, this provision was made permanent and will be indexed for inflation starting in 2016.

-This tax break has been around for a while, but if you made your home more energy efficient in 2014, now is the time to take advantage of this tax credit on your 2014 tax return.
-The credit reduces your taxes as opposed to a deduction that reduces your taxable income, and is 10 percent of the cost of building materials for items such as insulation, new water heaters, or a wood pellet stove.
+This tax break has been around for a while.
+But if you made your home more energy efficient in 2015, now is the time to take advantage of this credit on your 2015 tax return.
+The credit reduces your taxes dollar for dollar (as opposed to a deduction that reduces your taxable income) and can be up to 10 percent of the cost of energy-efficient improvements such as insulation and exterior windows or the entire cost of equipment like a new water heater or a biomass stove.

-Note: This tax is cumulative, so if you’ve taken the credit in any tax year since 2006, you will not be able to take the full $500 tax credit this year.
-If, for example, you took a credit of $300 in 2012, the maximum credit you could take this year is $200.
+There is a cumulative lifetime cap on this credit.
+So, if you’ve taken it in any tax year since 2006, you will not be able to take the full $500 tax credit this year.
+If, for example, you took a credit of $300 in 2013, the maximum credit you could take this year is $200.
+In addition, there are lower annual caps on various types of items.
+For instance, the maximum credit that can be taken in one year for an air circulating fan is $50.

 8. Qualified Tuition and Expenses

 Qualified education expenses are defined as tuition and related expenses required for enrollment or attendance at an eligible educational institution.
-Related expenses include student-activity fees and expenses for books, supplies, and equipment as required by the institution.
+Related expenses include student-activity fees and expenses for books, supplies, and equipment as required by the institution as a condition for enrollment or attendance.

 9. Donation of Conservation Property

-Also extended through 2014 was a tax provision that allowed taxpayers to donate property or easements to a local land trust or other conservation organization and receive a tax break in return.
+Also made permanent was a tax provision that allows taxpayers to donate property or easements to a local land trust or other conservation organization and receive a tax break in return.
+Under this tax provision, deductions of qualified conservation contributions up to 50 percent of a taxpayer’s contribution base (100 percent for qualified farmers and ranchers) are allowed.

 10. Small Business Stock

-If you invested in a small business such as a start-up C-corporation in 2014, consider taking advantage of this tax provision on your 2014 tax return.
-If you held onto this stock for five years, you can exclude 100 percent of the capital gains–in other words, you won’t be paying any capital gains.
-If you waited until January 2015 however, you will only be able to exclude 50 percent of the capital gains.
+If you sold an investment in a small-business such as a start-up C-corporation in 2015, consider taking advantage of this tax provision on your 2015 tax return.
+If you held onto this stock for five years, you may be able to exclude 100 percent of the capital gains–in other words, you won’t be paying any capital gains tax.
+This exclusion was made permanent by PATH.

-To learn more about ABLE or any of the tax extenders or are wondering whether you should be taking advantage of these and other tax credits and deductions that expired at the end of 2014, please give us a call today.
+If you’re wondering whether you should be taking advantage of these and other tax credits and deductions, please call us today.